DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 [3.3](#3.3) Select controls based upon systems security requirements (OSG-9 Chpt 8)

 - 📗**Common Criteria (CC)** for Information Technology Security Evaluation
 - The CC provides a standard to evaluate systems, defining various levels of testing and confirmation of systems' security capabilities
+- The primary distinction of the current Common Criteria (CC) from the previous security evaluation criteria systems it replaced is that the CC is a dynamic and subjective evaluation of security mechanisms and functions via the protection profiles (PPs) and security targets (STs) comparison mechanism.
+Most previous systems were static in their evaluation of security protection mechanisms.
 - The number of the level indicates what kind of testing and confirmation has been performed
 - The important concepts:
     - ✴️**Target of Evaluation (TOE)** To perform an evaluation, you need to select the TOE (e.g. firewall or an anti-malware app)